Florida State Seminoles football: Early history (1902–1975)

 The end of World War II brought enormous pressure on the university system in Florida, which saw an influx of veterans applying for college under the GI Bill.
 The Florida Legislature responded by renaming the Florida State College for Women to Florida State University and allowing men to attend the university for the first time since 1905; football then returned to the university, beginning with the 1947 season.
 From 1948 through 1959, the Seminole football program achieved much success under coaches Don Veller and Tom Nugent.
 Ed Williamson, who introduced football to the school, served as the first coach of the Florida State Seminoles.
 In his first and only season with Florida State, the Seminoles posted an 0–5 record.
-Williamson has the worst record out of all the head coaches at Florida State and the only coach to have a winless mark.
+Williamson has the worst record out of all the head coaches at Florida State and is the only coach to have a winless mark.
 As the second coach at Florida State, Don Veller coached at Florida State for five years and compiled a record of 31–12–1.
 Veller was the first coach to find success coaching the Seminoles.
 In 1950, Veller led the Seminoles to an 8–0 record, the first unbeaten season in school history.
 Once Veller left the school, Tom Nugent became the third coach at Florida State.
 He stayed at Florida State for six years and compiled a record of 34–28–1.
 In one of his most notable accomplishments, Nugent gave the Seminoles their first win over an SEC opponent with a 10–0 victory against Tennessee in 1958.
 The fourth coach at Florida State was Perry Moss who coached the Seminoles for one year after compiling a 4–6 record.
 He became the second Florida State coach to leave the school with a losing record and the second to coach at the school for only one season after leaving to coach in the CFL.